analogdevicesinc/ai8x-training/README.md

 On the other hand, a different sensor may produce unsigned data values in the full 8-bit range $[0, 255]$.
 This range must be mapped to $[–128, +127]$ to match hardware and the trained model.
 The mapping can be performed during inference by subtracting 128 from each input byte, but this requires extra processing time during inference.

-#### `datasets` Data Structure
+##### `datasets` Data Structure

 Add the new data loader to a new file in the `datasets` directory (for example `datasets/mnist.py`).
 The file must include the `datasets` data structure that describes the dataset and points to the new loader. `datasets` can list multiple datasets in the same file.

-The `input` key describes the dimensionality of the data, and the first dimension is passed as `num_channels` to the model, whereas the remaining dimensions are passed as `dimension`.
+* The `input` field describes the dimensionality of the data, and the first dimension is passed as `num_channels` to the model, whereas the remaining dimensions are passed as `dimension`.
 For example, `'input': (1, 28, 28)` will be passed to the model as `num_channels=1` and `dimensions=(28,28)`.

-The optional `regression` key in the structure can be set to `True` to automatically select the `--regression` command line argument. `regression` defaults to `False`.
+* The optional `regression` field in the structure can be set to `True` to automatically select the `--regression` command line argument. `regression` defaults to `False`.

-The optional `visualize` key can point to a custom visualization function used when creating `--embedding`.
+* The optional `visualize` field can point to a custom visualization function used when creating `--embedding`.
 The input to the function (format NCHW for 2D data, or NCL for 1D data) is a batch of data (with N ≤ 100).
 The default handles square RGB or monochrome images.
 For any other data, a custom function must be supplied.

 #### Training and Verification Data